-New students, as part of the usual orientation program, will meet with the Department Chair and the Chair of the Graduate Committee until an advisor is assigned.
+New students, as part of the usual orientation program, will meet with the Department Chair and/or the Chair of the Graduate Committee until an advisor is assigned.
 Thereafter the student will meet with their advisor to plan their first year of study in the program.
 Advice will be given concerning course selection based on interests and undergraduate/graduate background.
 Our program is sufficiently small that we are able to give individualized attention to graduate students.
 Added features of the program are internship possibilities and the Statistical Consulting Laboratory.
 The authority for administering the program rests with the Graduate Committee.
 The advisor helps students formulate a plan of study through meetings with individual graduate students.
 These meetings occur twice yearly before the beginning of each preregistration period.

 C. Timetable and definition of satisfactory progress towards the degree

 Most graduate students will take 10 credits as full-time students, particularly in the first year.
 This involves three graduate three-credit courses and a one-credit StatLab.
-In the second year, when most students are interning, students generally take two classes plus a three-credit Internship credit.
+In the second year, when many students are interning, students generally take two classes plus a three-credit Internship credit.
 Grade requirements (general and specific): A minimum GPA of 3.0 is required to remain in good standing.

 Academic Good Standing